vinceskahan/v5wiki/Transfer-from-MySQL-to-sqlite.md

 # Using wee_database

-Weewx v3.0.0 or greater is required in order to use `wee_database` to transfer from MySQL to sqlite.
-When weeWX is installed using setup.py and the default location of `/home/weewx`, `wee_database` is installed to `/home/weewx/bin/wee_database`.
-When weeWX is installed using .deb or .rpm, `wee_database` is installed to `/usr/share/weewx/wee_database` with a symbolic link `/usr/bin/wee_database`.

-The database transfer option was added in v3.3.0.
-For weeWX v3.2.1 and earlier, the latest version of `wee_database` can be downloaded from the weewx GitHub code repository:

-    $ wget -O wee_datbase https://raw.githubusercontent.com/weewx/weewx/master/bin/wee_database

 To transfer a database using `wee_database`, data bindings for both the source and destination databases must exist in `weewx.conf`.
 As the source database will most likely be the archive database currently used by weeWX, it is likely that only the destination database will require the addition of a data binding to `weewx.conf`.
 To add a data binding; edit `weewx.conf`, locate the `[DataBinding]` section and add a binding similar to the following:

         [[dest_binding]]